Humanitarian uses Uizard to help students from 156 countries build careers

 In 2019, I was teaching a course that focused on leveraging the power of AI.
 We did a lot of readings and research on AI in the course, and Uizard was one of the tools I found in my research.
 I really liked it because it was something very visual, something that students would appreciate and easily relate to.
-It was the wireframe transformation feature that caught my attention, where you took a picture of a wireframe and converted it into a digital mockup using AI.
+It was the UX wireframing feature that caught my attention, where you took a picture of a wireframe and converted it into a digital mockup using AI.
 It made for a good and interactive session, and it really showed my students what was possible with AI.

 When we noticed his profile, we reached out to Kelvin and offered Uizard Pro for free to his non-profit organization.
 We were more than ecstatic to hear that he was up for it.